hyecheol123/ZeroCho-React-WebGames/README.md

 Followed lecture contents to build a simple game to measure user's response time.
 Used React Hooks to build application.

-Detailed information can be found here: [To Be Updated].
+Detailed information can be found here: https://github.com/hyecheol123/ZeroCho-React-WebGames/tree/main/response-time.